UNALIronhacks/2017-Purdue-Platzi-IronHack-Tutorials/README.md

 **[Sample Tutorial](session3/GoogleMap/Google-Maps-Tutorial.md)** -- Our sample tutorial for Google Map API specifically developed for IronHacks<br>
 **[Official Project](https://developers.google.com/maps/documentation/javascript/earthquakes)** -- Official tutorial for Google Map API<br>

-## Additional information to get ready for the hack
+## Additional information to get ready for the hack that starts on April 18th, 2017
 <!--- ## Additional information to get ready for the hack that starts on April 18th, 2017 -->

 Purdue-Platzi Black IronHacks 2017 will involve location data, so it is recommended that you go through the Google Maps Tutorial Guide (see above).